-Most horses but not all have a splash of white on their face and or legs.
-These are called markings.
-Ever see a beautiful chestnut horse with a thick white stripe on it’s face and 4 white legs?
+Most horses, but not all, have a splash of white on their face and or legs.
+These are called “markings.”
+Ever see a beautiful chestnut horse with a thick white stripe on its face and four white legs?
 These horses are said to have a lot of “chrome.”
 A term used to describe white markings.

-There are typically face and leg markings but Paint and Pintos can have white markings on their body as well.
-To learn more about Paint horse Colors and Patterns be sure to check out the Complete Guide To Horse Coat Colors & Patterns: FAQ’S Included.
+There are typically face and leg markings, but Paint and Pintos can have white markings on their bodies as well.
+To learn more about paint horse colors and patterns, be sure to check out the Complete Guide To Horse Coat Colors & Patterns: FAQ’S Included.

 There are common terms used for leg markings and face markings to properly identify a horse.
-However, despite the general names used for these markings each marking will be unique and shaped a little different from one horse to the next.
+However, despite the general names used for these markings, each marking will be unique and shaped a little differently from one horse to the next.